-Although much of the detailed work to understand what is happening at the cellular level requires laboratory work, there are many other issues related to cancer and the burden it imposes on communities.
+Although much of the detailed work to understand what is happening at the cellular level requires laboratory work, there are many other important issues related to cancer and the burden it imposes on communities.

 It can also involve extensive computer simulations to highlight what is occurring across large populations.
 This type of work can provide important insights into the most efficient and effective way of spending the limited funding available for cancer diagnosis and treatment.

 Systematically reviewing and seeking improvements in the care provided to cancer patients and the outcomes achieved also represents a significant area for detailed investigation and study.

 Research underpins the framework for understanding our society and helps to steer ethical decision making in policy, practice and legislation.
 Without research we wouldn’t be able to discern myth from fact or opinion over evidence, with potentially catastrophic consequences – wasting money and resources, and putting people’s lives at risk.
 Research also helps to organise and provide systematic ways to find answers to questions; its goal is always to provide the scientific evidence to inform and empower.

 At Cancer Council we use clear evidence to inform significant decisions about the many aspects of cancer and its burden to the community.

 From fundamental research into the genetic causes of cancer through to the development of evidence-based clinical guidelines, our research activities always aim to improve patient outcomes through informed decision making.